Kiabi Expands Safely with Secure SD-WAN

-The French discount clothing retailer safeguards its global network of stores and offices with Forcepoint Next Generation Firewall
+Kiabi safeguards its global network of discount apparel stores and offices with Forcepoint Secure SD-WAN.

-Kiabi oversees more than 450 fully owned and franchised stores around the world, as well as operating offices, warehouses, and e-tail websites like kiabi.com.
-Linking all of those properties securely is key to Kiabi’s success, especially when it comes to providing award-winning customer service for its brick-and-mortar and online customers.
-The Hem, France-based company relies on Forcepoint NGFW with SD-WAN capabilities to secure its global IT network and enable quicker, more affordable SD-WAN connectivity solutions to bring new locations online.
+Kiabi oversees more than 450 fully owned and franchised stores around the world, as well as operating offices, warehouses, and e-commerce websites.
+Linking all these properties’ networks securely is key to Kiabi’s success, especially when it comes to providing awardwinning customer service for its customers.
+The French retailer relies on Forcepoint Secure SD-WAN capabilities to secure its global IT network and enable quicker, more affordable connectivity solutions to bring new locations online.

 - Secure a global SD-WAN connecting more than 450 remote locations.

 - Maintain consistent network service in different geographies.

 - Deploy Forcepoint Secure SDWAN to Kiabi’s remote locations.

 - Centralized management with real-time visibility and drag-and drop configuration makes policy changes and upgrades easier.

 - Network uptime and resilience improved.